Red Special Wiring Schematic Using Only 3 On-On-On Toggle switches – PTB Tone Control & Solo Switch

 Also, some vintage pickup, wired differently are not going to work.
 I tried to make this pickguard using Brighton Rock Pickups from GFS, which is advertised as being the counterpart of the Tri-sonic Burns pickup, and it doesn’t work.

-I tested all sort of wiring, including the traditional 6 switches one and it just doesn’t work.
-GFS have some good pickups ( made by Artec), but some of their vintage pickups ( like the gold foil humbuckers, or the lipsticks) are not compatible with advanced wirings such as out-of-phase or master series and what not.
+I tested all sorts of wiring, including the traditional 6 switches one and it just doesn’t work.
+GFS have some good pickups (made by Artec), but some of their vintage pickups (like the gold foil humbuckers, or the lipsticks) are not compatible with advanced wirings such as out-of-phase or master series and what not.

 Places to get the gears needed to assemble my version of the Red Special Wiring